readthedocs/readthedocs.org/docs/user/guides/automation-rules.rst

 .. note::

-   New rules are added at the end (lower priority).
+   New rules are added at the start of the list
+   (i.e. they have the highest priority).